belvoirwriting/vobwg202402/src/index.md

 ---
 # This is a full listing of available Frontmatter options, available for any content (.md) file.
-title: Vale of Belvoir Writing Group
+title: Vale of Belvoir Writing Group - find your inspiration
 layout: page
 excerpt: # used for page excerpts and META (will be overwritten if SEO used below)
 author: tris # only displayed on Post lists and detail views.
 Defaults to _data/meta.authorURL